sudopluto/learning-how-to-live/age-19/list.md

         - Void Star
         - Shadow of the Giant
         - The Grace of Kings
+        - The Wall of Storms
         - The Kite Runner
-        - The Wall of Storms
+        - Aurora
     - compsci
         - How To Design Programs 2e
         - Think Python 2e
 		- Think Cpp
 - games
     - Shadow Warrior
     - Aragami